vguillou/neon-page-behavior/README.md

 Useful to deal with exit tasks (disallow user focus, animation optimisation,...).

 * **exit-animation-finish**:
-Called AFTER the transition FROM the element starts.
+Called AFTER the transition FROM the element finished.
 Useful to handle exit tasks when your element isn't visible anymore (reset scroller position,...).

 ### Example